GlaivePro/ymnnl/README.md

 # You Might Not Need a Library

-You might not need a library for that.
 Collection of raw HTML, CSS and JS frontend snippets.